MeoMix/SongBuzz/README.md

 Overview
 ========

 I initially began writing this Google Chrome extension with the purpose of solving a simple goal.
 I had become accustom to bookmarking YouTube songs while leveraging the bookmarks as a pseudo-playlist.
-I grew tired of this solution, though, and decided to take things into my own hands.
+I grew tired of this solution and decided to take things into my own hands.
 As such, SongBuzz was born.

 An initial load of SongBuzz will present the user with a handful of songs already loaded into the library.
 These are just whatever songs I am listening to at the time and will most likely be omitted for a production release.